programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 6. Navigate to your website folder in Finder and open the "Gemfile" file.

-   You'll want to open this and any future website files using your text editor (e.g. TextWrangler) and not a word processor (e.g. not Microsoft Word or anything that lets you add formatting like italic and bold), to prevent invisible formatting characters from being saved in the file and messing up the website.
+   You'll want to open this and any future website files using your [text editor](#section1-3) (e.g. TextWrangler).
 To force a file to open with your text editor, right-click on the file, then chose "Open with" and select the text editor program (you may need to choose "Other…" to find the text editor if it isn't in the list that appears).

    ![Screenshot](../images/building-static-sites-with-jekyll-github-pages-12.png)